IMG_3227 (1)

 Background

-Before joining MIT, I was an undergrad at Caltech (B.S. in Mech E and CS), with thesis advisors Joel Burdick and Aaron Ames.
-I also spent summers in Toyota Research Institute (TRI), and NASA JPL (Jet Propulsion Laboratory).
+I have previously spent summers in Boston Dynamics AI Institute (BDAI), Toyota Research Institute (TRI), and NASA JPL.
+Before joining MIT, I was an undergrad at Caltech (B.S. in Mech E and CS), with thesis advisors Joel Burdick, Aaron Ames, and Soon-Jo Chung.
 Even before then, I was a sergeant in the Korean army, and graduated from Korean Minjok Leadership Academy.

 Recent Events